Infineon/airoc-hci-transport/README.md

 Initializing airoc-hci-transport using cybt_debug_uart_init() creates two threads for handling TX and RX data over UART.
 It also allocates a heap whose size is defined by DEBUG_UART_MEMORY_SIZE.
 Application developers can tweak the value of this MACRO as per Application requirement.

-Also, the TX and RX task stack sizes are defined by the below MACROs and are optimized for allowing maximum traces, but can be modified to suit application needs.
+Stack sizes of TX and RX tasks are defined by DEBUG_UART_TX_TASK_STACK_SIZE and DEBUG_UART_RX_TASK_STACK_SIZE respectively, and queue count of TX task  is defined by DEBUG_UART_TX_TASK_QUEUE_COUNT.
+Default values of these MACROs are optimized for allowing reasonable amount of traces, but can be modified to suit application's needs.

-* DEBUG_UART_TX_TASK_STACK_SIZE
-* DEBUG_UART_RX_TASK_STACK_SIZE

 These MACROs are present in cybt_debug_uart.c